Impact

 Title

-Illinois Extension conducts internal civil rights compliance reviews to ensure that we are proactively monitoring our program delivery methods and data to ensure barriers do not exist that impede the participation of all eligible populations based on race, ethnicity, gender, persons with disabilities, limited English proficiency, and other underserved audiences.
+Illinois Extension conducts internal civil rights compliance reviews to ensure that we proactively monitor our program delivery methods and data.
+Our internal reviews are based on USDA NIFA priorities and expectations.
+The reviews evaluate if barriers exist that impede the participation of all eligible populations.

 Three-Year Review Rotation